trullock/NUglify/readme.md

 This repository is a fork of the [Microsoft Ajax Minifier](http://ajaxmin.codeplex.com/) + additional features (e.g: HTML compressor)

+# Notice

+> This project is an attempt to keep alive the original AjaxMin project developed by Ron Logan & contributors.
+> I (xoofx) highly invite people to help to fix issues they find in this project, as I can't afford myself to be the sole maintainer of this project.
+> In other words, Pull Requests (PR) are much welcome and most likely the only way for you to get your issue fixed and to help to keep this project alive.
+> Thank you!

 ## Features

 - JS minification (from AjaxMin)